thiagoferrax/http-client-api-json/README.md

 ## About

-APIClient created just for training purpose.
+APIClient created for training purpose.
 Deals with HTTP requests thought HTTPClient and uses Gson for conversions between JSON and Java Objects.

 #### Tech stack